tmadeira/vmmrs/README.md

 ### Experiments

-You must have Python.
-To create a virtual environment and install requirements:
+You must have Python and compile the source code in C++ first.
+Then, to create a virtual environment and install requirements:

 ```
 $ python -m venv venv